To celebrate our Campaign 1252, Syracuse Jewish Family Servicebrought StoryCorps to Syracuse July 16-18, 2017, in partnership with WRVO Public Media.

 Bill Drake, WRVO Station Manager, added, “We share a strong affinity with both StoryCorps and SJFS to tell the stories of the human experience.
 We're looking forward to helping bring this experience to Central New York residents.”

-StoryCorps’s mobile recording team will conduct 15 primary interviews, on July 16, 17, and 18, at WRVO’s studio at the SUNY Oswego MetroCenter in Syracuse.
-SJFS will facilitate interviews and WRVO will record interviews with 15 alternates during the following weeks.
-If selected, you and your partner (a friend, family member, or colleague) will have 40 minutes to talk to each other about a story or topic of your choice.
+StoryCorps’s mobile recording team conducted 15 primary interviews at WRVO’s studio at the SUNY Oswego MetroCenter in Syracuse.
+Selected participants came with apartner (a friend, family member, or colleague) and had 40 minutes to talk to each other about a story or topic of their choice.
 WRVO will edit the sessions down to 3- to 4-minute stories which they will broadcast locally and place on the WRVO website.
 The 15 primary interviews will also be archived with the StoryCorps recordings at the Library of Congress.

 To learn more about StoryCorps, visit the StoryCorps website or listen to WRVO on Friday mornings at 6:25am and 8:25am.